Ethos, Pathos, Logos: What Are They and How to Use Them

 Pathos is the act of evoking emotions in the audience or readers in order to persuade.
 The speaker or writer uses words to manipulate people into feeling empathy, desire, anger, joy—virtually any emotion.
 To do so, they need to understand who they’re talking to and the greater societal context quite well.

-These three techniques show up in all sorts of circumstances, from political speeches and courtroom debates, to advertisements, essays, and opinion pieces.
+These three techniques show up in all sorts of circumstances, from political speeches and courtroom debates, to advertisements, essays, marketing strategies and opinion pieces.

 “Ethos”: Definition and examples